 First, to be clear, there is no absolute right or wrong about food or beverage consumption.
 I provide information I hope is useful to your own lifestyle.
-Remember what I always say: “Education is the best prescription.”
+I always say that education is the best prescription.

 Just to give you some idea of the popularity of soft drinks in general, our country produces 10.4 billion gallons of soft drinks yearly.
-We do love our soda pop.
-Diet soda especially is often paired with unhealthy food choices such as burgers and pizza.
+Diet soda is often paired with unhealthy food choices, such as burgers and pizza.
 My husband is a pizza lover who cannot eat pizza without diet soda.
 He says the pizza tastes better with soda, and after all, it’s “diet” soda.

 But if the food actually tastes better to him, will he eat more pizza than he normally would with say, water as a beverage?
 This is a question that has actually been posed in studies.
 Do diet beverages allow and/or cause us to eat more calories?

 Data presented recently at the American Diabetes Association’s scientific sessions suggest that diet soft drinks may actually contribute to weight gain.

 One theory as to why this may happen is that your brain tastes something sweet, which triggers a release of insulin and elicits a response from the liver.
 In the body’s confused state, healthy protein and starch production is interrupted, and to make matters worse, you are hungry again, which is an adaptation response.